nunopicado/Reusable-Objects/readme.md

 -------------

-You may contribute for this project if you feel so inclined, either with bug fixes, enhancements or completely new obejcts.
+You may contribute for this project if you feel so inclined, either with bug fixes, enhancements or completely new objects.
 It is required however that the code you submit complies with the guidelines.
 Always interfaced, no constructors required, using the `New` class function to instantiate, no destructors needed, functions return the object itself whenever